Email & SMS marketing so good, it’s boring

 • Boosts clickthrough rates: The best time of the day to send email messages can vary depending on your audience’s routines and habits.
 Sending emails when they have more time to engage can increase their likelihood of clicking on links and interacting with your content.

+First, let’s look at the data to determine when you should send an email during the week.
 This question is actually a bit more complex than it may seem at first.
 Specifically, it’s a question of what you’re optimizing for.

 Most people want the highest opens, but it’s also important to consider the clickthrough rate and conversion rates.

-Let’s look at these separately.
+Let’s look at these separately:

-Tuesday has an average open rate of 11.36%, but Wednesday and Thursday are very close with 11.33% and 11.29%, respectively.
+Tuesday has the highest average open rate of 11.36%, but Wednesday and Thursday are very close, with 11.33% and 11.29%, respectively.

 Monday is the worst day of the week for clickthrough rates, coming in at only 13.07%.

 This time, it isn’t really close.
-The conclusion is clear: customers who click on emails on Fridays are more likely to buy, compared to the other weekdays.
+The conclusion is clear: customers who click on emails on Fridays are more likely to buy compared to the other weekdays.

-Next in line are Thursday, Sunday and Monday, which have a conversion rate range of 5.32-5.34%.
+Next in line are Thursday, Sunday, and Monday, which have a conversion rate range of 5.32-5.34%.

-So to summarize, Omnisend data shows that:
+Omnisend data shows that:

 • The best day of the week to send emails for open rates: Tuesday